 The Sound Boxes are another popular sensorial material.
 Each cylinder is filled with a different material so that when they are shaken, they produce a different sound.
 One popular activity is to have children match the blue and red cylinders together based on the similarity of the sounds that they make.

 - Smelling Bottles Activity (Featuring the Montessori Smelling Bottles)

-Another popular sensorial activity involves the Montessori smelling bottles.
+Another popular sensorial activity involves the Montessori Scent Bottles.
 This activity is similar to the first two in that children must match similar scented bottles together.